Vyro-Lab/soroban-orchestra/README.md

 1. Check the [open issues](../../issues) and the current stage roadmap to see where help is most valuable.
 2. For non-trivial changes, open an issue to discuss the design before writing code.
-3. Read the design principles above — contributions that conflict with them are unlikely to be merged.
+3. Read the design principles above; contributions that conflict with them are unlikely to be merged.

 **Getting started:**